Home » Recipes » Chocolate » White Chocolate Deviled Eggs

 Chocolate deviled eggs in a cardboard egg carton

-Store leftover white chocolate eggs in an airtight container in the refrigerator for up to one week.
+Store leftover white chocolate eggs in an airtight container in the refrigerator for up to 1 week.

 Leave a Reply